Mental Health Benefits of Daily Meditation

 Improves Focus and Mental Clarity

-A 2010 study found that just four days of mindfulness meditation improved attention span and working memory.
+Even short practices have measurable effects.
+A study published in 2010 found that just four days of mindfulness meditation significantly improved attention span and working memory.

 Supports Better Sleep

-Research from the University of Southern California shows that mindfulness meditation improves both sleep quality and duration, particularly for people dealing with insomnia.
+Using meditation as part of a nightly wind-down, such as a guided body scan or breath-focused session, can quiet the mind and promote relaxation.
+Research from the University of Southern California shows that mindfulness meditation improves both the quality and duration of sleep, especially for people dealing with insomnia.

 Builds Self-Awareness and Emotional Strength